 2. View Co-Sponsors of S 322 Here

-3. If your Senator missing from that list: Call or Email your Senator and kindly urge them to co-sponsor S 322 (PAWS Act)
+3. If your Senator missing from that list: Call or Email your Senator and kindly urge them to co-sponsor S 322 (PAWS Act of 2017)

 Example: “My name is (your name) from (your city) and I’m reaching out to urge (Representative/Senator name) to co-sponsor the PAWS Act, HR 909/S 322.
 Over 80% of women entering shelters report that their partners abused or killed the family pet, and many victims delay their decision to leave a violent situation out of fear for their pets’ safety.
 The PAWS Act will help protect those victims of domestic violence and their pets by extending current protections to include pets.
 HR 909/S 322 has bipartisan support with 225 co-sponsors in the House, 12 co-sponsors in the Senate, and I kindly urge (Representative/Senator name) to add (his/her) name to that list.”